Blueberry Cupcakes Recipe with Lemon Curd Frosting

 - If you do mind blue streaks or coloring in your cupcakes, pour the batter without the blueberries mixed in, and then spoon the blueberries over the top of your cupcakes, pushing them in gently with the back of a spoon or your fingers.

-- Bake at 350 F. for about 20-25 minutes or until they cupcakes are cooked through.
+- Bake for about 20-25 minutes or until they cupcakes are cooked through.

 - Cool, then top with the lemon curd and a few extra blueberries.